Apple unveils a souped-up and more expensive version of its lowest priced iPhone

 Besides being able to handle AI for the first time, the iPhone 16e has a different look from previous SE models.
 It boasts a 6.1-inch display screen, slightly larger than the 4.7-inch display on SE model and no longer has a home screen button like the SE had.
 The new iPhone 16e will rely include a facial recognition option for unlocking the device, just like the higher priced models do.

-Apple’s shares edged up during Wednesday’s late mornng trading to nearly $245, below the stock’s peak price of roughly $260 reached in late December.
+Apple’s shares edged up during Wednesday’s afternoon trading to about $245, below the stock’s peak price of roughly $260 reached in late December.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.